khoi-nguyen/www-old/teaching/nyu/2023-spring-na/lectures/4-linear-systems.md

 How would you calculate $\lambda_{\max}$ and $\lambda_{\min}$ in practice?
 :::

-# Improvement over Richardson's iteration: steepest descent {.row}
+# Improvement over Richardson's iteration: steepest descent

 ::::: {.col}